Jayden-Nyamiaka/Graphics__OpenGL-Ray-Tracing/README.md

 getForwardTransformMatrix
 getInverseTransformMatrix

+- Added methods to Superquadric:
+// Helpful functions to compute the inside-outside function double IOFunction(Vector3d pos);
+Vector3d IOGradient(Vector3d pos);

 - need to do 1/20 of a PIXEL for close enough bound
+- mention setting this manually on first run of RayTrace bc that comes before anything that needs it and pixel calcultions are done there
 -remember to paste in pictures